Daniel Delany Bulger: Athletic achievements

-Between 1885 and 1892, Daniel Delany Bulger was the winner of 25 Gold Medals at Irish athletic championships run by either the Irish Amateur Athletic Association (IAAA) or the Gaelic Athletic Association (GAA).
-In 1887, he was a member of the Irish athletics team that visited America.
-Between 1889 and 1892, he won five British Amateur Athletics Association (AAA) championships.
+Between 1889 and 1892, he won five British Amateur Athletic Association Championships.
+The first was the long jump event at the 1889 AAA Championships and this was followed by two wins in the 1891 AAA Championships in the 120 yards hurdles and long jump.
+The fourth and fifth titles were at the 1892 AAA Championships, when he repeated the double of hurdles and long jump.

 His achievements included multiple Irish championships in each of the 100 yards, 220 yards, 120 yards hurdles, and long jump, as well as British championships in the long jump and 120 yards hurdles.
 He introduced the crouch start into Irish sprinting.

 In the 120 yards hurdles, he equalled the world record of 15.8 seconds at the IAAA championships at Ballsbridge on 1 August 1892.